tcbyrd/probot-lambda/README.md

 #### probot-lambda

-Test for running probot in AWS Lambda Edit
+Test for running Probot in AWS Lambda